mtiezzi/gnn_graph_draw/README.md

 pip install -r requirements.txt
 ```

-We tested the code with PyTorch 1.10.
+We tested the code with PyTorch 1.10 and Deep Graph Library (DGL).
 Follow the [instructions](https://pytorch.org/get-started/) on the official
-website for further details.
+websites for further details.